-- NYFA's drug and alcohol policies.

-- The effect of alcohol and other drugs have on your body.

-- The effect of alcohol and other drugs have on your academic and social lives.

-- Consequences of alcohol and other drugs.
+- NYFA's drug and alcohol policies. - The possible health effects of alcohol and other drugs. - The possible effects alcohol and other drugs have on your academic and social lives. - Responsibility. - Where to seek help on and off-campus. - How to recognize signs of alcohol and other drugs abuse.

-- Responsibility.

-- Where to seek help on and off-campus.

-- How to recognize signs of alcohol and other drugs abuse.